tvdboom/ATOM/docs_sources/user_guide/predicting.md

 holdout set.
 You can access them through attributes of the form [method]_[data_set], e.g. `atom.mnb.predict_train`, `atom.mnb.predict_test` or `atom.mnb.predict_holdout`.
-The results are cached after the first call to avoid consequent expensive calculations.
+The results are cached after the first call to avoid consequent expensive calculations (lazy properties).
 This mechanism can increase the size of the instance for large datasets.
 Use the [clear][atomclassifier-clear] method if you need to free the memory.